zelbov/stylight/doc/Stylesheets.md

 ```

+A class picker will still use class names declared as property descriptors in parameters, but returned value will be a seeded class name.

 By default, seeding algorithm for a passed seed of string type is `btoa(seed+className)`.
-If you want to use another seeding algorithm, use custom seeding function a a parameter, like this:
+If you want to use another seeding algorithm, use custom seeding function as a parameter, like this:

 ```JS